Baylex/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-UT McCombs Data Boot Camp Module 13: Mapping Earthquakes with JS &amp; APIs
+Mapping Earthquakes with JS &amp; APIs

 ## Main Objectives:
 1. Create a branch from the main branch on GitHub.